mc-0bit/cat-says-no/README.md

 ## Notice ⚠️

-There is a **very** new Extension API that allows remotely hosted code to be executed.
-This is part of the Manifest V3 User Script spec and is currently only supported in Chrome.
+There is a **_very_** new Extension API that allows remotely hosted code to be executed.
+This is part of the Manifest V3 userscript spec and is currently only supported in Chrome.
 Firefox already supports parts of the `userScripts` API but not the new addition of `userScripts.execute()`.

 With this new API there should be no problems releasing the extension to the extension stores.

-Not everything in this repo has been updated to reflect these changes yet.
+Not everything in this document has been updated to reflect these changes yet.

 Visit the come docs to [enable the userScripts API](https://developer.chrome.com/docs/extensions/reference/api/userScripts#chrome_versions_prior_to_138_developer_mode_toggle).